nyc-otters-2017/crud_students/README.md

 ```

 ### Release 2: Word Model Finds Anagrams
 Our application needs to find anagrams for a given word.
 Our `Word` model will be responsible for this behavior.
-An instance of the `Word` class will find anagrams of itself:
+An instance of the `Word` class will return anagrams of itself:

 ```ruby
 class Word < ActiveRecord::Base